reneshbedre/reneshbedre.github.io/_posts/2017-10-05-expression_units.md

 - Most of the times it's difficult to understand the basic underlying  methodology to calculate these units from mapped sequence data.
 - I have seen a lot of posts of such normalization questions and their confusion among readers.
 Hence, I attempted here to explain these units in a much simpler way (avoided complex mathematical expressions).
-- All of these units are explained in the context of bulk RNA-seq

 ## <span style="color:#33a8ff">Why different normalized expression units?</span> ##